UKPLab/sentence-transformers/docs/sentence_transformer/usage/efficiency.rst

 ONNX models can be optimized using `Optimum <https://huggingface.co/docs/optimum/index>`_, allowing for speedups on CPUs and GPUs alike.
 To do this, you can use the :func:`~sentence_transformers.backend.export_optimized_onnx_model` function, which saves the optimized in a directory or model repository that you specify.
 It expects:

-- ``model``: a Sentence Transformer or Cross Encoder model loaded with the ONNX backend.
+- ``model``: a Sentence Transformer, Sparse Encoder, or Cross Encoder model loaded with the ONNX backend.
 - ``optimization_config``: ``"O1"``, ``"O2"``, ``"O3"``, or ``"O4"`` representing optimization levels from :class:`~optimum.onnxruntime.AutoOptimizationConfig`, or an :class:`~optimum.onnxruntime.OptimizationConfig` instance.
 - ``model_name_or_path``: a path to save the optimized model file, or the repository name if you want to push it to the Hugging Face Hub.
 - ``push_to_hub``: (Optional) a boolean to push the optimized model to the Hugging Face Hub.